Justin-Yuan/Papers/scene_understanding/scene_graph.md

 #### Intro

-- existing methods exploit visual context by modeling message passing among objecats; scene dynamic is not properly learned by using the prevailing corss-entropy based supervised learning paradigm, which is not sensitive to graph inconsistency
+- existing methods exploit visual context by modeling message passing among objects; scene dynamic is not properly learned by using the prevailing cross-entropy based supervised learning paradigm, which is not sensitive to graph inconsistency
 - 2 inherent mismatches
     - coherent objective v.s. independent reward
     - local action v.s. global pooling reward